Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 27 Maret 2025 17.29.43 UTC
+- WIB: Kamis, 27 Maret 2025 18.21.40 UTC
-- WITA: Kamis, 27 Maret 2025 18.29.43 UTC
+- WITA: Kamis, 27 Maret 2025 19.21.40 UTC
-- WIT: Kamis, 27 Maret 2025 19.29.43 UTC
+- WIT: Kamis, 27 Maret 2025 20.21.40 UTC

 Kutipan Inspiratif:
-"Life is like a steering wheel, it only takes one small move to change your entire direction."
+"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."

-Kategori: motivational
+Kategori: inspirational